 One possibility is that this is due to there being an offset between the MEGATEM lines and the ground lines, and there is some east-west variation over the site.
 The MEGATEM lines are spaced every 100 m and Line 10090 is at 700E, in between the ground survey lines at 650E and 750E.
 However, the two ground lines show consistent results.
 Furthermore, adjacent MEGATEM lines have a similar response to Line 10090.
 Therefore, it is unlikely that a change in geology could explain the fact that Model 4S fits the north part of the MEGATEM better than Model 4N.
 This suggests a slight discrepancy between the MEGATEM and PROTEM data.
-It should be noted, however, that in the MEGATEM, the difference between the responses to these two models at some receivers in the ground survey is more significant.
+It should be noted, however, that in the MEGATEM, the difference between these models is relatively small: 5-6% at mid-late times.
+In contrast, the difference between the responses to these two models at some receivers in the ground survey is more significant.